rohanramjutton06/commercial-building-energy-analysis/README.md

+## View the Report

+If the PDF preview does not load on mobile, download the report file directly from the project files.

+Report file: `Github_Project_Upload/Building_Energy_Analysis.pdf`

 # Small Commercial Building Energy Load Analysis and Solar Feasibility Study

 This project analyses a simulated 30-day electricity demand profile for a small commercial building and assesses the impact of a 30 kW rooftop solar PV scenario.